-You know you’ve made it as a horror writer when your book has scared the master of horror himself, Stephen King.
-Ranging from the Victorian era to today, these nine horror books recommended by Stephen King are sure to give you something to scream about.
-From the thrilling to the downright terrifying, they all deserve a place on your “to be read” list.
+It’s safe to say that you know you’ve made it as a horror writer when your book scares the King of horror.
+Ranging from the Victorian era to today, the following thriller, suspense, and horror books recommended by Stephen King are sure to give you something to scream about.
+From the disturbing to the downright terrifying, these twisted tales all deserve a place on your “to be read” list.

 The Great God Pan

 Published in 1894, The Great God Pan scandalized its first readers.
 Today, the novella is considered to be an early work of gothic fiction.
 A man named Clarke is witness to a strange medical experiment, only to come in contact with a woman years later who is allegedly responsible for a string of suicides.
 Clarke comes to suspect that there is something sinister about this woman…and that she may not be human.

 King said: ”One of the best horror stories ever written.
 Perhaps the best in the English language.”

 The Midwich Cuckoos

 This author recommendation comes straight from the pages of King’s nonfiction book on horror in popular culture, .
 Among all of John Wyndham’s works, The Midwich Cuckoos, which inspired the horror classic Village of the Damned, falls most in line with King’s style of horror, reminiscent in some ways to .

 It’s a perfectly normal day in the English village of Midwich, until a strange silver object suddenly appears, and all of the town’s citizens fall unconscious.
 When they awake, every woman of childbearing age is pregnant—and the children they come to birth are eerily similar.
 With no emotions, incredible powers, and immeasurable intelligence, these children are possessed by cruel, domineering creatures on a mission to create a superior race.